 A New Study Found Arizona Has Some Of The Deadliest Interstates In The U.S.

-It doesn’t take an engineer to realize all the twists and turns of Arizona highways can be frightening at times, but not everyone knows just how dangerous they are.
-According to TRIP, a national transportation research nonprofit, the Grand Canyon State has more interstate fatalities than anywhere else in the U.S. Here’s everything you need to know:
+Driving in Arizona can be a blast – we’ve got some absolutely magnificent roads that make for wonderful road trips.
+However, it doesn’t take an engineer to realize all the twists and turns of Arizona highways can be frightening at times, but not everyone knows just how dangerous they are.
+According to TRIP, a national transportation research nonprofit, the Grand Canyon State has more interstate fatalities than anywhere else in the U.S. There are some really dangerous freeways in Arizona.
+Here’s everything you need to know:

 Deadliest Highways in Arizona